Doctor’s Degrees in Molecular Medicine

 There are 13 colleges that offer a doctor’s degree in molecular medicine.
 Learn more about the most popular 13 below:

 University of Maryland - Baltimore tops the list of the most popular school in the U.S. for molecular medicine majors who are seeking their doctor's degree.
 Each year, around 7,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,446 per year, while in-state graduate students, on average, pay $15,140 per year.
-During the 2020-2021 academic year, 12 people received their doctor's degree in molecular medicine from UMB.
-Around 17% of these students were from an underrepresented racial-ethnic group, and 42% were women.
+The average in-state tuition for full-time undergraduates is $9,827 per year, while in-state graduate students, on average, pay $15,750 per year.
+During the most recent year for which we have data, 12 people received their doctor's degree in molecular medicine from UMB.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 The 2nd most popular school in the country for molecular medicine majors who are seeking their doctor's degree is Case Western Reserve University.
 Each year, around 11,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $54,020 per year, while in-state graduate students, on average, pay $49,358 per year.
-For the 2020-2021 academic year, 9 doctor's degrees were handed out to molecular medicine majors at Case Western.
-About 56% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $64,100 per year, while in-state graduate students, on average, pay $52,360 per year.
+During the most recent year for which we have data, 9 people received their doctor's degree in molecular medicine from Case Western.
+About 58% of this group were women, and 42% were students from an underrepresented racial-ethnic group.

 The 7th most popular school in the country for molecular medicine majors who are seeking their doctor's degree is University of Georgia.
 Roughly 39,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-During the 2020-2021 academic year, 3 people received their doctor's degree in molecular medicine from UGA.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+During the most recent year for which we have data, 3 people received their doctor's degree in molecular medicine from UGA.

 Explore Major by State